How Bob Stumbled Upon The Secret For Maximizing Return On Investment While Monetizing Patents?

 Bob is a patent owner who had spent 10 years of his life researching technology focusing on call forwarding and ring silencer techniques in mobile phones.
 After spending innumerable nights working on his research, he got his first US patent granted.

 From that point onwards, he wanted to sell his patent for loads of money so that he could lead a life he had dreamt of.
 After a long wait, today was the day when all his dreams would come true.

 He was fixedly looking at the number quoted on the white sheet placed before him.
 The number aroused a strange feeling inside him – Am I getting the best deal possible?
 Is there any other strategy left that could get me more benefit in terms of the money I am currently getting for my patent?
 Should I sign it or wait for some more time?

 Soon, a lot of memories related to the process began gushing through Bob’s mind.
 How he had contacted a patent consulting firm to get the monetization analysis done?
-How he wanted to get better monetization in lowest possible expenditure?
-The process that followed over the period of two weeks through constant email exchanges and telephone calls.
+How did he want to get better monetization in the lowest possible expenditure?
+The process that followed over a period of two weeks through constant email exchanges and telephone calls.

 He, then, recalled how he felt spending a little extra on product testing might not yield ROI and asking his attorney, John, to sell his patent based on the current information, and after few weeks of discussing with different companies getting this offer from XYZ Technologies.

 A faint sound fell on his ears, “Mr. Bob”, “Mr. Bob”.
 Bob realized he was sitting in the conference room with Mr. Barney, Lead IP Attorney of XYZ Technologies in front of him.